-The Chixoy Dam Legacy Issues Study finished in March of 2005 concludes that the construction of the dam signified lost of lives, lands, and people's livelihoods, and that it violated national and international laws.
-The study recommends the creation of a negotiations process between the government, communities and financial institutions resulting in a binding agreement.
+The Chixoy Dam Legacy Issues Study finished in March of 2005 concludes that the construction of the dam caused loss of lives, lands, and people's livelihoods, and that it violated national and international laws.
+The study recommended the creation of a negotiations process between the government, communities and financial institutions resulting in a binding agreement.

-After several attempts to install a negotiations process, on September 2006 communities and the government signed an agreement to begin a formal process to verify the damages and losses, and negotiations to address reparations.
-A Commission was set up comprised of representatives of the Guatemalan government, the World Bank, and the Inter-American Development Bank, and facilitated by a representative of the Organization of American States.
+After several attempts to start a negotiations process, in September 2006 communities and the government of Guatemala signed an agreement to begin a formal process to verify the damages and losses, and negotiations to address reparations.
+A Commission was set up comprised of representatives of the Guatemalan government, the World Bank and the Inter-American Development Bank, and facilitated by a representative of the Organization of American States.

 The plan includes the following provisions:

 - Compensation for material and non-material damages and losses will be provided to communities affected by Chixoy Dam.
 The total amount allocated to cover all these damages is US$154.5 million

 - 191 homes will be constructed for the community of Pacux, and for orphans that were not taken into account in INDE's resettlement program; 254 homes in other communities will be repaired; there will be improvement of roads, and water and sewage systems, and other infrastructural projects considered urgent and of priority.

 - The President of Guatemala will present an apology.
 The communities will have access to documents in the Historical Archive of the National Police related to the control by the State, and repression used against communities during the construction of the Chixoy Dam.

 - There will be a management plan of the Chixoy Basin implemented that is based on integrated watershed management, which includes reforestation with native plants, establishing an ecological flow adequate for the basin, and guarantees of minimum water quantity and quality.

 However, the government refused to sign the legal agreement which would make the reparations plan binding, and ensure its completion.